 If you have particular health issues or are susceptible to colds or other sicknesses, you might consider a model with a germ-killing feature.
 Some do this with an ionizer or ozone generator.

 Others offer advanced convenience features like self-off timers, a quiet mode, and so on.
 Some even offer smartphone control and air quality reports while you’re away!

 3. Rooms needing coverage

-An average person spends the longest time in their bedrooms, followed by the living room.
+An average person spends the longest time in their bedroom followed by the living room.
 Most likely the time you spend in other rooms would pale in comparison.
 Air purifiers placed in rarely used rooms are useless so they would be a poor use of your money.

 What’s the use of purifying the air in an area you don’t use?
 Don’t be concerned about rooms that are rarely entered.
 Much as you seldom enter them, so the same is true for air contaminants.